 - 1.2.
-The 2015 Act gives FSS three statutory objectives: - To protect the public from risks to health which may arise in connection with the consumption of food, including risks caused by the way in which food is produced or supplied; - To improve the extent to which members of the public have diets which are conducive to good health; and - To protect the other interests of consumers in relation to food. - 1.3.
-The general functions of FSS are to - develop (and assist the Scottish Ministers and public bodies and officeholders to develop) policies in relation to food matters and animal feeding stuffs matters: - advise, inform and assist the Scottish Ministers and public bodies and officeholders and other persons in relation to food matters and animal feeding stuffs matters: - keep the public adequately informed about and advised in relation to matters which significantly affect their capacity to make informed decisions about food matters: - keep users of animal feeding stuffs adequately informed about and advised in relation to matters which significantly affect their capacity to make informed decisions about animal feeding stuffs matters; and - monitor the performance of, and promote best practice by, enforcement authorities in enforcing food legislation. - 1.4.
+The 2015 Act gives FSS three statutory objectives: - To protect the public from risks to health which may arise in connection with the consumption of food, including risks caused by the way in which food is produced or supplied - To protect the public from risks to health which may arise in connection with the consumption of food, including risks caused by the way in which food is produced or health - To protect the other interests of consumers in relation to food.

+1.3.
+The general functions of FSS are to

+- develop (and assist the Scottish Ministers and public bodies and officeholders to develop) policies in relation to food matters and animal feeding stuffs matters; - advise, inform and assist the Scottish Ministers and public bodies and officeholders and other persons in relation to food matters and animal feeding stuffs matters; - keep the public adequately informed about and advised in relation to matters which significantly affect their capacity to make informed decisions about food matters; - keep users of animal feeding stuffs adequately informed about and advised in relation to matters which significantly affect their capacity to make informed decisions about animal feeding stuffs matters; and - monitor the performance of, and promote best practice by, enforcement authorities in enforcing food legislation. - 1.4.
 In addition, the 2015 Act gives FSS powers to act as an enforcement authority or regulator.
 Where the Scottish Ministers make regulations under a number of relevant Acts such as the 2015 Act and the Food Safety Act 1990, FSS can be signified by Ministers as being a competent authority or enforcement authority for the regulations.
-FSS is also signified as a competent authority and enforcement authority under retained EU food and animal feed law in Scotland.
 FSS is also always likely to be signified as a competent authority and enforcement authority for EU food and animal feed regulations in Scotland.